vsoch/qme/README.md

 # QMe

 "Queue-me" is a jobs queue and dashboard generation tool that can be used to specify executors (entities that run jobs) and actions for them.
+You can use qme only on the command line, or if desired, via an interactive web dashboard.
+The dashboard (and it's dependencies) are not required for using the base library.

 [![PyPI version](https://badge.fury.io/py/qme.svg)](https://badge.fury.io/py/qme)